JensJoschi/variability_timing/methods.md

 ## Statistical analysis

+The statistical model became quite complicated, and I needed to test a couple of things before settling on the final model.
+Originally I planned the following models:

+1)  slope ~ variability + 1| study
+2)  slope ~ predictabilty + 1|study

+but thinking more about the issue I decided to switch to a single model with a variability*predictability interaction term.
+Also the random structure simplifies too much, because it turned out there is quite some phylogenetic signal in it that needs accounting for.
+As side question I decided for a third model:

+3) mean timing ~ latitude + 1|study

+In the beginning I tried various ways of scaling, different random structure and weighing the studies, to see which approaches work and which do not.
+But as I realized that this approach leaves way too many researchers degrees of freedom, I stopped the work on the slope~variability \* predictability model.
+Instead I focussed on the side-question how mean diapause timing correlates with latitude.
+The relationship is well-known and highly significant no matter which model is applied, so there is no potential bias towards models with a significant effect.
+After settling for the right model and summary statistics,I will apply the same model to the variability\*predictability data.

 #### climate: old approach based on predictability (R²): (discontinued)

 I correlated winter predictability (R²) with latitude, longitude and square-root-transformed altitude in a linear model.
 The model estimates were then used to interpolate to the sampling sites of the empirical studies.
 To do so, I used 1) the coordinates that were quoted in the studies, or, if not available coordinates of the quoted town or area 2) the altitudes that were quoted in the studies, or if not available, the altitude of the available coordinates.
 Town and area coordinates were made available by the WikiProject Geographical coordinates and the Geohack tool (Dispenser et al., 2018), and the altitude was derived from a topographic map of the world with a resolution of 5 minutes in latitude and longitude (NOAA, 1988).
 I used a mixed-effects model to correlate the estimated predictability at  the sampling locations with the slopes of the empirical PRCs.
-The influence of each of the 350 populations was weighted by the inverse of the standard error of the slope estimate; study identity was used as random term.
+The influence of each of the 350 populations [this number is before seeing that populations with only 3 measurements need to be excluded] was weighted by the inverse of the standard error of the slope estimate; study identity was used as random term.
 An alternative appraoch would be to use study species as random term, and ignoring study id (doing both could be complicated).
 This approach would allow including studies with only 1 population. <<-better still: species nested in study.
-A The effect size reported shuold be slope (measured in h/°N) +CI and Fisher's Z transform of pearson's r.
+The effect size reported shuold be slope (measured in h/°N) +CI and Fisher's Z transform of pearson's r.
+The approach was abandonded before settling on random structures and modelling.

-#### physiology: correlation diapause with latitude
+#### physiology: correlation diapause with latitude  (preliminary)
 I correlated the critical day length (day length at which 50 % of all offspring switch to diapause; parameter e in dose-response curves) with latitude of origin.
-I used various preliminary models with known deficiencies (lm ignoring all random terms, lme ignoring nestedness or weighting) before settling for the following model: cdl~latitude + (1|order/g/s/study) , weights = 1/s.e (of cdl estimate) The weighting proved problematic (lme and lmer do not do the correct weighting), so I need to switch to metafor package.
+I used various preliminary models with known deficiencies (lm ignoring all random terms, lme ignoring nestedness or weighting) to see what works.
   Although the relationship appears exponential, box-cox transformation (sqrt) did not improve model fit or residual structure (box-cox gives wide range of transformations, 95% ~0.2-0.8)

-#### climate: new approach with slopes estimate
+#### climate: newer approach with slopes estimate (preliminary)
 I calculated correlations of variability and predictablity with latitude, amplitude, altitude and with amplitude from the nls regression.
 I found no general pattern, though both variability and unpredictability appear to be higher in continental climates (as expected from low amplitude).
 Variability and unpredictability do not correlate strongly.

 To get estimates of predictability/variability/mean winter at the study site, I averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).